Tolomeo/sherpa/CONTRIBUTING.md

 - The number of other extra sections may vary, especially when the path topic is wide and there are entire sub-topics with worthy resources which would make the main path too long.
   When it is not possible instead to group an extra resource into a specific additional section, they generally ends up in:
   ”How do they do it?”: examples and tutorials
-  ”Nice to know**”:** indirectly related information and curiosities ”Great bookmarks”: tools, utilities and references to go back to ”Stay in the loop**”:** blogs, newsletters, podcasts to stay updated
+  ”Nice to know”: indirectly related information and curiosities ”Great bookmarks”: tools, utilities and references to go back to ”Stay in the loop”: blogs, newsletters, podcasts to stay updated
 - Paths suggested as possible continuation should be accessible to a user who has completed the path main.
 - The overall number of resources present in a path should be enough to make it rich without feeling overwhelming.
-The acceptable quantity of resources mostly depends on the how wide the path topic is.
+The acceptable quantity of resources mostly depends on how wide the path topic is.

 ### Selecting resources

-Evaluating the quality of a resource for it to be included a path is more difficult than it seems.
+Evaluating the quality of a resource for it to be included in a path is more difficult than it seems.
 Following is a list of questions which could help making a decision.
 Sometimes there are several resources or combinations of them which would all make for a good path.
 In those cases, the decision will most likely be arbitrary.